6

 Aussies in the NBA Contract Status

-- Alex Ducas: Two-way player out of contract
+- Alex Ducas: Out of contract

 - Ben Simmons: Out of contract